Consensys/linea-specification/bls/notes.md

 ## Points

 ```
-Each coordinate is 48 bytes.
+Each coordinate is represented using 64 bytes, where the first 16 bytes are supposed to be 0s and the remaining 48 bytes represent the actual value:

 small point (point supposed to be on G1):